dexiouz/100DaysOfCode/README.md

     developer.canRead(); // Chidera can also read
 ```
 Okay here's a takeaway, the methods for the Developer is stored in **"Developer.prototype"** while that of Human is in  **"Human.prototype"**.
-developer.canRead() when called, the Developer class will first look for it in **"Developer.prototype"** and if it couldn't find it, it will check on **"Human.prototype"** and, it finds it there.
+The developer.canRead() when called, the Developer class will first look for it in **"Developer.prototype"** and if it couldn't find it, it will check on **"Human.prototype"** and, it finds it there.

 **Day81 of #100Daysof Code**